flatironinstitute/spikesortercomparison/README.md

 The Flatiron spike-sorting team: Jeremy Magland, James Jun, Alex Barnett, Leslie Greengard, Witold Wysota.

+This project is distinct from our own spike sorting package, [MountainSort](https://github.com/flatironinstitute/mountainsort)

 ## Contents

 metrics_datasets_notes.tex - draft of the white paper

+misc/ - drafts of documents discussing details of the project

+LICENSE